 Kaligo’s pricing is variable, and like most hotel bookings, you’ll want to double-check prices against other booking options to ensure you are getting a good deal, even if it does come with a points bonus.

 How many points can I earn with Kaligo?

 Outside of specific bonus points promotions, you’ll earn points or miles for each stay you book in future.
 There’s no set earn rate as it varies with how much you spend and the hotel you book.

 As an estimate, you could earn about 2,200 points for every US$200 you spend per night on most properties.

 Kaligo requires pre-payment for all booking but shows the cancellation policies and associated fees clearly in the checkout process.
 Where free cancellations are permitted, you would receive a refund.

 Generally, Kaligo’s pricing should compete well with other consolidators, especially once you take into account the value of the bonus points or miles on offer but you may still find better outright deals by booking direct, so make sure you always do a comparison to check.

-However, you should check against booking direct to be sure you’re not losing out on either more restrictive booking terms or price in order to earn points or miles.
+However, you should check against booking directly with the property to be sure you’re not losing out on a better price or package, just in order to earn points or miles.